cylb0/nodejs-pokemongo-pvp-api/README.md

 ```

 ### Sending requests with authentication
-To access protected endpoints, you need to include to obtained token in the Authorization header of your request.
+To access protected endpoints, you need to include the obtained token in the Authorization header of your request.

 ```
 Authorization: Bearer your_token